Azure/azure-sdk-for-c/sdk/iot/hub/samples/README.md

     ```bash
     ./generate_certificate.sh
     ```
 1. Take note of the certificate fingerprint printed at the end of the output.
+(It is also placed in a file named `fingerprint.txt` for your convenience).
 1. Create a device in IoT Hub with `X.509 Self-Signed` authentication.
 1. Paste in the certificate fingerprint printed previously.
-You MUST remove the colons from the fingerprint hash before pasting into IoT Hub.

 After this is generated, make sure to set `AZ_IOT_DEVICE_X509_CERT_PEM_FILE` as an environment variable.